 Grammar change, as far as the procedural components are concerned, is a facet of cognitive evolution.
 The degree of word order variation - from near zero to nearly free - is determined by the phrase and clause structure, which is a target of cognitive evolution of the grammar system.
 SOV is a stable peak in the 'fitness landscape' of grammars and so is SVO.
 Most alleged SOV-to-SVO changes are T3-to-SVO changes.
-For IE-languages, this is a fact, since no ancient IE-language was an SOV languages, except for Hittite.
-The particular change from T3 to OV is a single property.
+For IE-languages, this is a fact, since no ancient IE-language was an SOV language, except for the dead-end branch of Hittite.
+The particular change from T3 to OV is the change of a single property.
 Heads get associated with a directionally operating linking constraint.
-Instead of associating with dependents on either side, as in T3, they either follow (in "OV" structures) or precede their nominal arguments (in "VO" structures).
-The numerous collateral properties follow from independently motivated conditions.
+Instead of associating with dependents on either side, as in T3, phrasal heads either follow (in "OV" structures) or precede their nominal arguments (in "VO" structures).
+The numerous collateral properties follow from independently motivated conditions (Haider 2013, 2015).